federicotdn/pimacs/README.md

 ## Summary

-A very incomplete and experimental implementation of an Elisp (Emacs Lisp) interpreter, written in Go.
+A partial, experimental implementation of an Elisp (Emacs Lisp) interpreter, written in Go.

 ## Project goals
 - Practice Go development.